iotexproject/iotex-docs/docs/developer/hardware/pebble-aws-configuration.md

 ## Create the AWS IoT thing, certificate and private key

-We will create a _Thing_ in the AWS IoT registry to represent your Pebble Tracker.
+We will create a _Thing_ in the AWS IoT registry to represent your Pebble.

 1. In the [AWS IoT console](https://console.aws.amazon.com/iot/home), in the navigation pane, choose **Manage**, and then choose **Things**.